tuputech/tupu-java-sdk/README.md

 ```
 - `fileType` Type:String, ConfigUtil.UPLOAD_TYPE.UPLOAD_IMAGE_TYPE or ConfigUtil.UPLOAD_TYPE.UPLOAD_URI_TYPE
 - `fileList` Type:ArrayList<String>,images path or urls list
-- `options`  Type:Object, optional param
+- `options`  Type:Object, optional param.
-			 tags: [ 'tag1', 'tag2' ] tag of image (optional); string value as general tag for all files; if count of tags is less than 					count of files, the last tag will be used for the rest
+			 tags: [ 'tag1', 'tag2' ] tag of image (optional); string value as general tag for all files; if count of tags is less than 					count of files, the last tag will be used for the rest.
-			 uid: as third party customer identification
+			 uid: as third party customer identification.